-Make sure you have the ability to take pictures and record videos of the build-up, the childbirth and the first moments that you both become parents for the first time.
+Make sure you have the ability to take pictures and record videos of the build-up, childbirth, and the first moments that you both become parents for the first time.
 This really is very important.

 You can set expectations right at the very beginning by agreeing that you will be recording the memories, even if you are not keen on the idea at the time.

 9. Prepare for the last stages of pregnancy

 During the later stages of pregnancy (35 weeks onwards) you need to be on guard!